Open-Science-at-UBC/Open-Science-101/OS101/OS101_Unit4.md

 ## Increased Visibility for Research and Researchers
  -   For researchers: increased visibility for them and their research, more citations (introduce dialogue), compliance with funding requirements for open practices, chance to make connections, exchange, and collaborate.
 Greater opportunity for advancement.
 Authors may receive early media coverage based on their research.
 Particularly important for early career researchers.
  Example: Sammie is now doing their honours thesis and is publishing notes on OSF - the research attracts the attention of a well-established professor working in the area Sammie is interested in -- this professor suggests taking Sammie on as a graduate student at his/her institution, and offers some helpful advice as well. -- create dialogue
+-   Reproducibility is also valued outside of academia -- e.g. in industrial contexts like software dev, industrial biochemical and pharmaceutical research - therefore, early career applicants conversant in reproducible practices would stand out

 ## Improved Responsiveness of Policy and Research to Public Needs
 Increased public trust in science, resulting from improved science communication, citizen science, increases in reliability of science(?), responsiveness of science to people's needs